Kuldeep2047/InternPe/README.md

 3. To-Do List App
 4. Connect Four Game

-These projects are made using HTML, CSS , and JavaScript programming languages.
+These projects are made using HTML, CSS , and JavaScript.